Fabrinet (FN) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the company that assembles optical, electro-mechanical and electronic devices for other companies had gained 7.13% over the past month.
-This has lagged the Computer and Technology sector's gain of 10.59% and outpaced the S&P 500's gain of 4.58% in that time.
+Heading into today, shares of the company that assembles optical, electro-mechanical and electronic devices for other companies had gained 0.67% over the past month, lagging the Computer and Technology sector's gain of 11.44% and the S&P 500's gain of 6.27% in that time.

 Wall Street will be looking for positivity from Fabrinet as it approaches its next earnings report date.
 This is expected to be February 6, 2023.
 In that report, analysts expect Fabrinet to post earnings of $1.89 per share.
 This would mark year-over-year growth of 26%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $652.26 million, up 15.11% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $652.26 million, up 15.11% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for Fabrinet.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Fabrinet should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.2% lower.
-Fabrinet is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.2% lower within the past month.
+Fabrinet is currently a Zacks Rank #3 (Hold).

-Digging into valuation, Fabrinet currently has a Forward P/E ratio of 18.09.
-This valuation marks a discount compared to its industry's average Forward P/E of 18.19.
+Digging into valuation, Fabrinet currently has a Forward P/E ratio of 17.63.
+For comparison, its industry has an average Forward P/E of 17.84, which means Fabrinet is trading at a discount to the group.

 The Electronics - Miscellaneous Components industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 147, putting it in the bottom 42% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 151, which puts it in the bottom 41% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.